Collection Manager, Birds

 He has published on these topics and was also lead consultant for the temporary exhibition Stuffed Animals: The Art and Science of Taxidermy at Carnegie Museum of Natural History.

-- November is the month best known for the holiday celebrated on the fourth Thursday of the month, Thanksgiving, which revolves around one …
+- by Stephen Rogers November is the month best known for the holiday celebrated on the fourth Thursday of the month, Thanksgiving, which …

 - Birds, being the happy creatures they are, don’t seem to me to connect with Halloween.
 Sure, death scenes in old movies, or …

 - When I think of September and waterfowl, my first thoughts go to the Canada Goose (notice I did not say Canadian Goose …

 - by Stephen Rogers For many years beginning in the early 1980s, collection managers in Carnegie Museum of Natural History’s Section of Birds …

 - by Patrick McShea Where timber rattlesnakes are concerned, the scientific collections at Carnegie Museum of Natural History have more specimens than any …